'It feels worse than it’s ever been': St. Louis ICU doctor volunteers to help inundated Springfield hospital

 Her concern now is St. Louis may see these same results.

 The vaccination rates in St. Louis city and Greene County are the same.
-For those fully vaccinated, both cities sit at 34%.
+For those fully vaccinated, both jurisdictions sit at 34%.

-"Just because it’s here in southwest Missouri don’t think it’s not coming everywhere," Edwards warns.
+"Just because it’s here in southwest Missouri, don’t think it’s not coming everywhere," Edwards warned.

-Edwards is forecasting a daily average of 200 hospitalizations by the middle of August.
+He's forecasting a daily average of 200 hospitalizations by the middle of August.

 This would exceed the peak of the pandemic and could be an ominous sign for the rest of the state.

-Dr. Will Sistrunk is the leader of Mercy’s infectious disease.
+Dr. Will Sistrunk is the leader of Mercy’s infectious disease unit.
 He's alerting other areas, who also have the delta variant, to pay attention to the numbers.

 "Get ready for a higher number, this strain is so contagious," he said.